 You can help make single-payer possible!

 Become a part of the Illinois Single-Payer Coalition.

-Join our e-mail discussion group and learn about meetings, special events, single-payer news, and much more.
+Visit ilsinglepayer.org and become a member.
+Join our e-mail discussion group and learn about meetings, special events, single-payer news, and Much more.
 Go to http://groups.yahoo.com/group/IllinoisSinglePayer

-You can also request a speaker, arrange a movie screening for friends or groups, or volunteer to pass out single-payer flyers or collect petition signatures at events.
-Email us at info@ilsinglepayer.org, or call 312-380-9357.
+You can also request a speaker, arrange a screening of The Healthcare Movie for friends or other groups, or volunteer to pass out single-payer flyers or collect petition signatures at events.
+Email us at info@ilsinglepayercoalition.org, or call 312-380-9357.

 And spread the word: talk to your friends, write letters to your legislators and newspapers.
-For ideas, resources, and information on single-payer health care, go to ilsinglepayer.org, php.org, or healthcare-now.org
+For ideas, resources, and additional information on single-payer health care, go to php.org or healthcare-now.org/